frictionlessdata/tableschema-r/README.md

 devtools::test()
 ```

-more detailed information about how to create and run tests you can find in [testthat package](https://github.com/hadley/testthat)
+More detailed information about how to create and run tests you can find in [testthat package](https://github.com/hadley/testthat).

 Github
 ======